-Our long-term equity-based incentive program is designed to give our key employees a longer-term stake in our company, act as a long-term retention tool and align employee and shareholder interests by aligning compensation with growth in shareholder value.
-To achieve these objectives, we have historically relied on a combination of grants of stock options and restricted stock, which are subject to vesting requirements and are made under the Mitcham Industries, Inc. Stock Awards Plan, as amended from time to time (the "Stock Awards Plan" or the "Plan").
-In its considerations of whether or not to grant equity awards to our executive officers and, if equity awards are so granted, in its considerations of the type and size of the awards, the Committee considers our company-level performance, the applicable executive officer's performance, comparative share ownership by comparable executives of comparable companies, the amount of equity previously awarded to the applicable executive officer and the vesting schedule of outstanding awards.
-While there is no formal weighting of these elements, the Committee considers each in its analysis.
+Our long-term equity-based incentive program is designed to give our Named Executive Officers a longer-term stake in our company, act as a long-term retention tool and align the interests of our officers and shareholders by tying compensation to growth in shareholder value.
+To achieve these objectives, we have historically relied on a combination of grants of stock options and restricted stock, which are subject to vesting requirements and are made under the Stock Awards Plan; however, no restricted stock awards were granted in fiscal 2018 or 2019.
+In its considerations of whether or not to grant equity awards to our Named Executive Officers and, if equity awards are so granted, in its considerations of the type and size of the awards, the Compensation Committee considers our company-level performance, the applicable officer's performance, comparative share ownership by similarly situated executives of comparable companies, the amount of equity previously awarded to the applicable officer and the vesting schedule of outstanding awards.
+While there is no formal weighting of these elements, the Compensation Committee considers each in its analysis.